 Towards a professional army

-At that time, the Roman army was probably already highly standardised, most soldiers being equipped with pila, a Spanish short sword (gladius hispaniensis or ibericus), a scutum and chainmail armour (lorica hamata; the famous segmented armour is a later invention).
+At that time, the Roman army was probably already highly standardised, most soldiers being equipped with pila, a Spanish short sword (gladius hispaniensis), a scutum and chainmail armour (lorica hamata; the famous segmented armour is a later invention).
 It became even more standardised after the Marian reforms of 107 BCE, which created a semi-professional force chiefly drawn from the poorest elements of society, the proletarii.
 The Marian reforms did not come out of the blue, nor can they be considered a true revolution.
 The reformation of the Republican Roman army from a citizen militia to a conscript army and finally a semi-professional fighting force was always a gradual process.

 By 150 BCE, the Romans already ruled huge swathes of lands on three continents.
 Although there was no emperor, there certainly was a Roman Empire.
 This is discussed elsewhere.
 Roman expansion meant that armies had to be sent from Italy to the provinces to perform garrison duties and quell rebellions if these occurred.
 Roman legionaries were still only part-time soldiers.
 They originally served from March to October – the traditional war season – and then had to return to their farms for the harvest.
 Serving in remote provinces for longer periods and having to fight against savage tribes who used guerrilla tactics and hit-and-run actions became ever more unpopular.
 It was difficult for the commanders to find enough new recruits for the legions, as young men were increasingly loath to serve.
 It should not come as a surprise that Roman armies in this period sometimes performed dismally and suffered serious defeats, such as during the war in Spain (151-133 BCE).

 One solution for the lack of manpower was to lower the property requirements so that men from the lower classes became eligible to serve in the legions.
 Another solution was to abandon the practice that soldiers had to bring their own weapons and armour.
 Instead, army equipment was now provided by the Roman state and mass produced in state factories (fabricae).
-Yet another solution was to redistribute Roman public land (ager publicus) among Rome’s poor, so that these became part of the propertied classes agains and could serve in the legions.
+Yet another solution was to redistribute Roman public land (ager publicus) among Rome’s poor, so that these became part of the propertied classes again and could serve in the legions.
 In fact, this was one of the main reasons behind Tiberius Sempronius Gracchus’ huge land reform programme of 133 BCE.
 But there was a problem: this public land had already been taken by wealthy and influential landowners, both Roman and native Italian, and these were not willing to abandon it.
 Gracchus’ programme was very unpopular and was one of the main reasons behind his murder.

 So the Roman army was already developing from a citizen force drawn from the middle classes to a career army for poor citizens who were equipped by the State.
 But this was not enough.
 More soldiers were needed to conquer new territories, protect vulnerable borders and police and pacify newly created provinces.
 The ultimate solution came from a New Man (homo novus) by the name of Gaius Marius.
 For the first time in Roman history, he recruited soldiers from the poorest elements of society: the proletarii, or ‘those who only have their children’.
 A new army was born.
-The Marian reforms would become legendary and changed the conscript army of the early Republic into a semi-professional and semi-permanent fighting force drawn chiefly from the socially and politically insignificant, the capite censi.
+The Marian reforms would become legendary and changed the conscript army with soldiers from the propertied classes into a semi-professional and semi-permanent fighting force drawn chiefly from the socially and politically insignificant, the capite censi.
 Augustus, the first true emperor, turned this fighting force unto a full-fledged professional and standing army, which is the topic of a previous essay.

 After Marius, the smallest unit in a legion was the contubernium, which consisted of eight soldiers sharing a tent.
 Ten of these squads formed a century and six centuries formed a cohort of 480 men, which replaced the maniple as the primary tactical unit of a legion.
 There were ten cohorts in a legion and during the Late Republic, the first cohort was enlarged to some 800 men, which meant he paper strength of a legion was 5120 men, probably excluding NCOs (like optiones) and officers (like centuriones, tribuni and legati).